Learning Outcomes

 Courts may also declare secondary legislation invalid if:

-- the correct procedures were not followed (procedural impropriety)
+- the correct procedures were not followed (procedural impropriety), such as failing to consult where consultation is mandated by the parent Act

 - it is irrational or unreasonable (Wednesbury unreasonableness)